-The combined ratio modeled at the end of the plan is slightly lower than the average ratio observed over the last 10 years, which is 79,4%.
+The net combined ratio modelled at the end of the plan is slightly lower than the average ratio observed over the last 10 years, which is 80.6%.

-The combined ratios of the management business plan correspond to RoE between 10% an 12%.
+The combined ratios of the management Business Plan correspond to RoE between 10% and 12%, in keeping with the Company's RoE since the implementation of Solvency II.